cdlate/resume/index.md

 Developing a video game is quite a big job for only one dev, I got lost trying to import models from 3D Studio.

 ### 2002 ###
-Developed a dynamic website for my Starcraft clan base on LAMP stack, today only the forum is still up ( www.clan-the.net/forum/ ).
+Developed a dynamic website for my Starcraft clan base on LAMP stack, today only the forum is still up ( [www.clan-the.net/forum/](http://www.clan-the.net/forum/) ).

 ### 1997 ###
-My first line of code in basic on a commodore 64.
+My first line of basic on a Commodore 64.

 ## Education ##

 ### Modena University 2006/2010###

-Six major still left, hopefully at some point I'll be able to finish off, I'm still studyng anyway...
+Six major still left, hopefully at some point I'll be able to finish off, I'm still studying anyway...

 ### Itis F. Corni, Modena, Italy 2004/2005